Paris / London: Testament

-Paris / London: Testament is a live solo piano album by American pianist Keith Jarrett, recorded at the Salle Pleyel, Paris and the Royal Festival Hall, London in 2008.
-It was released as a three CD set in October 2009 by ECM Records and it contains extensive liner notes by Keith Jarrett titled "Still crazy after all these years".
+Paris / London: Testament is a live solo piano album by American pianist Keith Jarrett, recorded at the Salle Pleyel in Paris 26 November 2008 and the Royal Festival Hall in London the next week on December first, and released as a three CD set on ECM in October the following year.

 Reception

 In a review for All About Jazz, Mark Corroto wrote: "The attraction here—and with all of Jarrett's original music—is his emotional effort.
 He is always able to convey feeling in his playing, from the fervid to the sentimental, the passionate to the giddy; or maybe, perhaps, those are just listener responses to his playing...
 Unlike the marathon pieces he attempted in the now-distant past, these tracks—all simply numbered and ranging from just under four minutes to nearly fourteen—are dense, consumable brilliance.
 Maybe the effects of the chronic fatigue syndrome are still with him, but these smaller blocks of improvisation clearly demonstrate Jarrett's enthusiasm for playing.
 He seems to be reacting more to the audience's response and presence, playing into the attendees' desire to make these shows a positive and supportive experience."

 John Kelman, in a separate review for All About Jazz, stated: "it's a testament to Jarrett's remarkable talent that each performance sounds fresh; distanced from each other but coming, unmistakably, from a single voice...
-Testament - Paris / London is yet another high water mark for Jarrett, and all the more remarkable considering how many solo performances he's already released.
+Testament – Paris / London is yet another high water mark for Jarrett, and all the more remarkable considering how many solo performances he's already released.
 We may never truly know why Jarrett chooses to release one concert over another, but as long as he continues to deliver performances this stellar, perhaps it's a question that really doesn't need to be answered."